top of page

 HOW OFTEN to feed

 I feed twice a day.
-Human-grade red meat, veggies and sardines for breakfast and a chicken wing for tea.
+Human-grade meats, fruits, veggies, offal meats and grains for breakfast and 1/2 a turkey neck or 100g to 150g chicken frame or brisket bone for tea.

 Dogs are omnivores and are built for periods of gorging and fasting.
 Not grazing all day like a cow.
 The majority of their immune function is performed in the gut.
 If their digestive system is continually working, which is the case with grazing or leaving food available all the time, there is no time for maintenance and their immune system may suffer.
 So feed intermittently, separate meal times.
 Remove uneaten portions after 5 minutes.
-At least once a week you can turn your Scottie out with a nice meaty bone to chew on, instead of breakfast.
+Sometimes you can even turn your Scottie out with a nice meaty bone to chew on, instead of breakfast.

 iStock-95572666.jpg